 Inspiration and advocacy: We will share our research results through speaker series with international thought leaders, podcasts, virtual webinars, boot camps, and digital live talks to inspire others about our research.
 Our research will create a new environment and key knowledge base for our partners to establish themselves as leaders of the revolution of innovation.

-Graduate education: Our research will be the backbone for new novel forms of an interdisciplinary graduate education in innovation.
+Graduate education: Our research will be the backbone for novel forms of an interdisciplinary graduate education in innovation.

 Our people, affiliated researchers and distinguished thought leaders

-The Research Hub for Open Digital Innovation is founded and led by Sabine Brunswicker.
+The Research Center for Open Digital Innovation is founded and led by Sabine Brunswicker.
 Our entrepreneurial and interdisciplinary researcher team will drive and study the revolution of innovation.
 The Purdue research team works closely with other affiliated researchers who have established themselves as experts in the area of open and digital innovation.
 Internationally recognized academics and thought leaders like Ann Marchjak, USC, Henry Chesbrough, UC Berkeley or Wim Vanhaverbeke, Hasselt and ESADE, Esteve Almirall, ESADE and Johann Füller, University of Innsbruck hold a key role in future research activities.

 A team of distinguished thought leaders from academia, industry, and governmental organisations helps us shape our research agenda and to inspire others to participate in the revolution of innovation.